teesquared/flasturbate/README.md

 Got bugs?
 ---------

-Don't be embarrassed to tell me that you are having problems flasturbating.
+Don't be embarrassed if you are having problems flasturbating.
 Other developers are probably having the same problems too.
 Feel free to email me (teesquared _at_ twistedwords.net) or submit an issue to github.
 You should include the output of flasturbate using the "--test" option.
 This will dump out the hex values for the tag that is causing problems as well as the parent tag if there is one.
 I can use this output to track down the issue (or you can too and please let me know what you find).

 Known issues
 ------------